AirSayy/Miya-beauty-salon/README.md

 # Miya Beauty Salon

-A Salon Website where users can book appointments and make reservations.
+A Beauty Website where users can book appointments and make reservations.
 **Link to project:** http://miyabeautysalon.netlify.app/